ystia/yorc/doc/tosca.rst

 very practical when designing a generic operation.
 As a target component may have several capabilities that match the relationship capability type we inject the following variables:

+* TARGET_CAPABILITY_NAMES: comma-separated list of matching capabilities names.
+It could be use to loop over the injected variables
 * TARGET_CAPABILITY_<capabilityName>_TYPE: actual type of the capability
 * TARGET_CAPABILITY_TYPE: actual type of the capability of the first matching capability
 * TARGET_CAPABILITY_<capabilityName>_PROPERTY_<propertyName>: value of a property